-- Implementing good levels of discipline to ensure all pupils can benefit from the opportunities provided by education and to minimise potential exclusions. - Applying the civil standard of proof when establishing the facts in relation to an exclusion. - Complying with statutory duties in relation to pupils with SEND when administering the exclusion process. - Considering any contributing factors that are identified after an incident of poor behaviour has occurred, e.g. if a pupil has suffered bereavement, bullying or has a mental health issue.

-- Considering the use of a multi-agency assessment for a pupil who demonstrates persistent disruptive behaviour. - Reviewing the effectiveness of exclusions as a sanction, e.g. if a pupil has received multiple exclusions or is approaching the legal limit for exclusions in an academic year. - Considering what extra support may be needed to identify and address the needs of individual pupils, particularly those with SEND, eligible for FSM, LAC and those from certain ethnic groups. - Engaging effectively with parents in supporting the behaviour of pupils with additional needs. - Determining whether a pupil will be excluded on disciplinary grounds. - Withdrawing any exclusions that have not been reviewed by the governing board, where appropriate. - Ensuring any decision to exclude is lawful, rational, reasonable, fair and proportionate. - Complying with the requirements of the Equality Act 2010 when deciding whether to exclude a pupil. - Ensuring they have considered their legal duty of care when sending a pupil home following an exclusion. - Making the decision to exclude based on the evidence available at the time, regardless of any Police investigation and/or criminal proceedings. - Notifying a pupil's parents without delay where the decision is taken to exclude the pupil, including the days on which the parents must ensure the pupil is not present in a public place at any time during school hours, as well as any other necessary information statutorily required. - Ensuring that all information provided to parents is clear and easily understood. - Notifying the governing board and LA of their decision to exclude a pupil where appropriate, as well as the pupil's home authority if required. - Notifying the governing board once per term of any exclusions not already notified. - Organising suitable work for excluded pupils where alternative provision cannot be arranged.
+- Implementing good levels of discipline to ensure all pupils can benefit from the opportunities provided by education and to minimise potential suspensions. - Applying the civil standard of proof when establishing the facts in relation to a suspension. - Complying with statutory duties in relation to pupils with SEND when administering the suspension process. - Considering any contributing factors that are identified after an incident of poor behaviour has occurred, e.g. if a pupil has sufferedbereavement, bullying or has a mental health issue. - Considering the use of a multi-agency assessment for a pupil who demonstrates persistent disruptive behaviour. - Reviewing the effectiveness of suspensions as a sanction, e.g. if a pupil has received multiple suspensions or is approaching the legal limit for suspensions in an academic year. - Considering what extra support may be needed to identify and address the needs of individual pupils, particularly those with SEND, eligible for FSM, LAC and those from certain ethnic groups. - Engaging effectively with parents in supporting the behaviour of pupils with additional needs. - Determining whether a pupil will be suspended/permanently excluded on disciplinary grounds. - Withdrawing any suspensions that have not been reviewed by the governing board, where appropriate. - Ensuring any decision to suspend is lawful, rational, reasonable, fair and proportionate. - Complying with the requirements of the Equality Act 2010 when deciding whether to suspend a pupil. - Ensuring they have considered their legal duty of care when sending a pupil home following a suspension. - Making the decision to suspend based on the evidence available at the time, regardless of any Police investigation and/or criminal proceedings. - Notifying a pupil's parents without delay where the decision is taken to suspend the pupil, including the days on which the parents must ensure the pupil is not present in a public place at any time during school hours, as well as any other necessary information statutorily required. - Ensuring that all information provided to parents is clear and easily understood. - Notifying the governing board and LA of their decision to suspend apupil where appropriate, as well as the pupil's home authority if required. - Notifying the governing board once per term of any suspensions not already notified. - Organising suitable work for suspended pupils where alternative provision cannot be arranged.

-3. Grounds for exclusion
+3. Grounds for suspension

-3.1.
-The school will only exclude a pupil where it is absolutely necessary, and where all other possible disciplinary sanctions, as detailed in the school's Behaviour Policy, have failed to be successful.

-- 3.2.
-The following examples of behaviour may underline the school's decision to exclude a pupil: - Any incident which poses a risk to other pupils or members of staff, e.g. bringing a weapon onto the premises - Any incidents which breach the law - Persistent and severe bullying - Verbal and physical abuse - Constant disruption - A single, serious and major incident, e.g. serious assault on another individual leading to injury - 3.3.
-Pupils can be excluded on a fixed-period basis, i.e. up to 45 school days within a year, or permanently.
-Similarly, pupils can be permanently excluded following a fixed-period exclusion, where further evidence is presented. - 3.4.
-In all cases, the Headteacher will decide which exclusion period a pupil will be subject to, depending on what the circumstances warrant.
+- 3.1.
+The school will only suspend a pupil where it is absolutely necessary, and where all other possible disciplinary sanctions, as detailed in the school's Behaviour Policy, have failed to be successful. - 3.2.
+The following examples of behaviour may underline the school's decision to suspend a pupil: - Any incident which poses a risk to other pupils or members of staff, e.g. bringing a weapon onto the premises - Any incidents which breach the law - Persistent and severe bullying - Verbal and physical abuse - Constant disruption - A single, serious and major incident, e.g. serious assault onanother individual leading to injury - 3.3.
+Pupils can be suspended on a fixed-period basis, i.e. up to 45 school days within a year, or permanently.
+Similarly, pupils can be permanently excluded following a fixed-period suspension, where further evidence is presented. - 3.4.
+In all cases, the Headteacher will decide which suspension period a pupil will be subject to, depending on what the circumstances warrant.

-4. The Headteacher's power to exclude
+4. The Headteacher's power to suspend/permanently exclude